OscarCreator/rsync.nvim/README.md

 Name               | Action
 -------------------|-------
 RsyncDown          | Sync all files from remote* to local folder.
-RsyncDownFile      | Sync current file from remote to local folder.
+RsyncDownFile      | Sync specified or current file from remote to local folder.
 RsyncUp            | Sync all files from local* to remote folder.
-RsyncUpFile        | Sync current file from local to remote.
+RsyncUpFile        | Sync specified or current file from local to remote.
 This requires rsync version >= 3.2.3 RsyncLog           | Open log file for rsync.nvim.
 RsyncConfig        | Print out user config.
 RsyncProjectConfig | Print out current project config.